 Additionally, window coverings are a potential threat to your baby at home.
 Endeavor not to place your baby’s crib and playpen close to a window covering in order to prevent suffocation and other accidents.
 Again, you can use a blind winder to roll up your window coverings if they have long cords because that may be a potential hazard to the child as well.

 The flowerpots are posing great dangers to your lovely baby; therefore, carefully keep them in places where his hands cannot get to easily because the leaves of most plants are toxic and deadly and should not be eaten by the child.
 Most of the vases are made of ceramics, which can easily be broken into pieces and may hurt the baby; ensure that he does not pull it down.

 [Related: Baby Safety around Dogs]

 The cords of your electrical appliances should be kept in a way that the child cannot touch and pull them down easily.
 Furthermore, every home appliances using electricity should have a covering on its outer socket to prevent electrocution if the child pulls or touches it in any way.
 You should also connect electricity interrupters to your home because they have the capacity to cut off electrical energy whenever there is contact with wet surfaces.

-What You Should Do to Make Sure Your Baby is Safe
+What Should You Do to Make Your Baby Safe

 Babyproofing the home is a great task that must be done by all and sundry to ensure it is a safe place for the kids.
 Remember, no kids no future; therefore, you must do everything possible to keep them safe in all circumstances.
 Most importantly, do not forget that you should guard the stairways by fixing a gate preventing the child from gaining access to it and removing recalled items from your home without hesitation.
 In addition, using a sling in a proper way around the home is advisable, too.